pavithrc/nisp2aris/README.md

 The enclosed stylesheets enables import of the NATO Interoperability Standards and Profiles (NISP) database into an ARIS v.
-7.x repository where the Defence Solution (NAF3) filter has been implemented.
+7.x repository where the Defence Solution (NAF3) filter has been installed.
 The transformation is done by creating a pipeline of three transformation steps, where the output of the first two steps are used as input to the next step in the transformation process.